[Page Updated: 7 June 2022]

-This is the biggest venomous snake on the planet, and they get to nearly 7 meters long.
-Their length isn’t the scary part, it’s the amount of venom they can inject with one bite – which can kill an elephant.
+This is the longest venomous snake on the planet, and they get to around 6 meters long (19 feet!).
+The King Cobra length isn’t the scary part, it’s the amount of venom they can inject with one bite – which can kill an elephant.
 The brother of a friend I have was killed by a bite to the chest while doing a snake show with a king cobra.
 He died in less than 10 minutes.
-Kings are rather slow to bite, but if you are within striking distance, they might feel threatened enough to strike.
+Kings are rather slow to bite, but if you are within striking distance, and they think you are a threat, they might feel threatened enough to strike.

 Monocled Cobras (Naja kaouthia)

 These are usually quite dark brown, black, or dark grey snakes that are very fast strikers and movers.
 The Monocled Cobra’s venom is much more lethal than the King Cobra’s venom, so only a very small amount is needed to cause death in humans.

 I met a woman who lost a husband recently, due to a bite on the man’s toe when it came out from under an outdoor refrigerator as he opened it to get a beer.
 The venom is both necrotoxic and neurotoxic.
 First the man who was bitten lost his foot to necrosis.
 Then up to his knee.
 Then his entire leg, and the doctor assured him and his family – he would be fine now.

 He died days later.
 Monocled cobras are quicker to bite than king cobras and are exceptionally dangerous.
 Do not mess with this snake.

 Naja kaouthia just might be my favorite snake… Monocled Cobra.

 Banded Kraits are yellow and black snakes which are active at night.
 During the day they are usually quite docile.
 Some are foolish enough to hand hold them during the daylight hours.
 Show this snake more respect, its venom is quite lethal and kills people each year in Thailand and other countries in Southeast Asia.